Tencent/ncnn/docs/how-to-use-and-FAQ/build-minimal-library.md

 cmake -DNCNN_PIXEL=OFF ..
 ```

-* Cannot use functions transfering from image to pixels like `Mat::from_pixels / from_pixels_resize / to_pixels / to_pixels_resize`, and need create a Mat and fill in data by hand.
+* Cannot use functions transferring from image to pixels like `Mat::from_pixels / from_pixels_resize / to_pixels / to_pixels_resize`, and need create a Mat and fill in data by hand.

 ### disable openmp